 Truck blockade of major California seaport stretches into day three

-July 22 (Reuters) - Truckers protesting California's new "gig worker" law blockaded California's third-busiest seaport for the third straight day on Friday, delaying agricultural exports and adding to U.S. supply chain headaches.
+July 22 (Reuters) - Independent truckers protesting California's new "gig worker" law blockaded California's third-busiest seaport for the third straight day on Friday, delaying shipments at the state's top agricultural export hub and adding to U.S. supply chain headaches.

-Truck entry gates at all four Port of Oakland marine terminals are closed.
-Oakland International Container Terminal (OICT), which handles about 70% of the port's container cargo, is shuttered while the remaining three are doing some ship work, a port spokesperson said.
+Truck gates at all four Port of Oakland marine terminals remain closed to truck traffic on Friday.
+Oakland International Container Terminal (OICT), which handles about 70% of port cargo, restarted some work on ships, a port spokesperson said.

-Truckers at the Port of Oakland began protesting the law formally known as AB5 on Monday.
+Oakland port truckers began actions against the law formally known as AB5 on Monday.
+They picketed and parked tractor-trailers to choke terminal gate access, grinding trade through the eighth-busiest U.S. container seaport to a virtual halt.

-Independent drivers at the port say the law would force them to shoulder hefty costs or become employees.
-They want Governor Gavin Newsom to grant them an exemption from the law, which sets tougher standards for classifying workers as independent contractors.
+Idling the 2,100 trucks that haul cargo to and from the Northern California seaport each day is hindering exports of fresh beef and pork, dairy products and nuts as well as imports like electronics and construction supplies.

 (Reporting by Lisa Baertlein in Los Angeles; Editing by Aurora Ellis)